apostolos-geyer/stack/tools/settings/docs/env-modules.md

 ```

 **Use Case:**
-For custom globalEnv configurations that differ from cfg.env schema.
+For custom globalEnv configurations that differ from platform schema.

 ---